Cocos Island – Dive with Sharks in Costa Rica

 Best Time of Year to Visit

-The dry season (mid-December until end of April) is the best time to visit for good weather.
+The dry season (mid-December until end of April) is the best time to visit for good weather and clear visibility.
 There will be almost no rain during this time of year.
-This is the best time to visit if you have a tendency to get sea sick because the waters will be much calmer.

 If possible, we suggest visiting in mid-July.
-Usually Costa Rica experiences a mini summer during this time of year and the rain stops for about two weeks.
+Usually, Costa Rica experiences a mini summer during this time of year and the rain stops for about two weeks.
 This also happens to be when hammerhead sharks are about at their peak.

 Diving Conditions